- University of Southern California (J.D., 2006); Order of the Coif; Executive Articles Editor of the Southern California Law Review

 Josh Gordon is counsel in the Los Angeles office of Irell & Manella LLP, where he is a member of the firm's litigation practice group.
 Mr. Gordon has represented both individuals and corporations in a variety of intellectual property and other commercial disputes.
 His practice spans various industries, having represented clients in the entertainment, technology, life-sciences, telecommunications, and consumer-electronics industries.
 He has experience in both state and federal court, as well as in mediations, arbitrations and before a federal administrative commission.
 Mr. Gordon and his colleagues have secured key rulings on motion practice and appellate review, arbitration victories, multi-million dollar settlements, and the release of all claims against their clients prior to and after trial.

 In addition to his practice, Mr. Gordon is actively involved in the firm's Hiring and Mentoring Committees and is currently the co-chair of the firm’s Summer Committee.
-He was recently elected to the board of the LA County Bar Association Counsel for Justice.
-Super Lawyers magazine named Mr. Gordon to the Southern California Super Lawyers list in 2017 after naming him to the Southern California Rising Stars list from 2014-2016.
+He is a member of the Los Angeles Dodgers Foundation RBI Advisory Committee.
+Super Lawyers magazine named Mr. Gordon to the Southern California Super Lawyers list in 2017 and 2018 after naming him to the Southern California Rising Stars list from 2014-2016.

 Mr. Gordon earned his J.D. from the University of Southern California, where he was the executive articles editor of the Southern California Law Review.
 He authored "Pacifica is Dead.
 Long Live Pacifica: Formulating a New Argument Structure to Preserve Government Regulation of Indecent Broadcasts," 79 S. Cal.
 L. Rev. 1451 (2006).
 Mr. Gordon had the honor of serving as a judicial extern to the Honorable Candace Cooper of the California Court of Appeal for the Second District.